Thanos: Impact

-In July 2018, the Reddit forum /r/ThanosDidNothingWrong, dedicated to sharing theories and memes about the character, went viral when it was announced that half of the forum's subscribers would be banned, mirroring Thanos’ plan to eradicate half of all life in the universe.
+In July 2018, the Reddit forum /r/ThanosDidNothingWrong, dedicated to sharing theories and memes about the character, went viral when it was announced that half of the forum's subscribers would be banned, mirroring Thanos' plan to eradicate half of all life in the universe.
 The number of subscribers rose from 100,000 users in June, to over 700,000 on July 9, leading to over 350,000 users being banned, the largest such banning in Reddit's history.
 JV Chamar of Forbes stated that "Thanos did nothing wrong" has become a popular internet meme, and that the film Endgame provides some evidence in favor of this view, in particular when Captain America says, "I saw a pod of whales when I was coming over the bridge ...
 There's fewer ships, cleaner water."
 The author notes that given the contemporary extinction crisis driven by human actions, "you could indeed argue that Thanos did nothing wrong — and in the long run, the villain might have actually saved the world."

 Other versions

+Many alternate universe versions of Thanos have appeared throughout the character's publication history.

 Amalgam Comics

-An alternate version of Thanos appears in the 1996 Amalgam Comics books published jointly by DC Comics and Marvel.
-Thanos was merged with Darkseid to become "Thanoseid".
+Thanoseid, a composite character based on Thanos and DC Comics character Darkseid, appears in the Amalgam Comics universe.

 Earth X

-An alternate version of Thanos appears in the limited series Earth X. Thanos dwells in the Realm of the Dead with the entity Death.
-Additionally, this version's mother was a Skrull, which Death used in combination with her own secret to make him believe that she was his mother.
-When the deception is revealed, he uses the Ultimate Nullifier on Death.
+In Earth X, Thanos's mother was a Skrull, but he was deceived into believing that Death was his mother.
+After learning the truth, Thanos destroys Death using the Ultimate Nullifier.

 Heroes Reborn (2021)

-An alternate version of Thanos appears in the "Heroes Reborn" miniseries.
-Thanos places the Infinity Gems in Infinity Rings and fights Doctor Spectrum.
+In the 2021 "Heroes Reborn" reality, there is a variant of Thanos who wields the Infinity Rings.
+He is defeated by Doctor Spectrum.